 - You or somebody else being under, over or in water.

-- Electrical circuits (with the exception of ultra-low voltage).
+- Electrical circuits (with the exception of extra-low voltage).